zaaarf/lillero/README.md

 You are going to need an appropriate loader to use Lillero patches: **this is just a library and does nothing by itself**.
 You need to make it work by loading services implementing the `IInjector` interface, and by calling their `inject(ClassNode, MethodNode)` methods with the appropriate parameters.

+It should also be noted that this library will be required at runtime for your patches to function.
+You will either have to bundle it using [Shadow](https://github.com/johnrengelman/shadow) or similar, or get this into your runtime classpath by some other means (our [loader](https://github.com/zaaarf/lillero-loader/), for instance, takes care of this for you).

-Finally, know that you can spare yourself some trouble, by using this [annotation processor](https://github.com/zaaarf/lillero-processor/) to reduce boilerplate to a minimum.
+Finally, know that you can spare yourself some trouble, by using this [annotation processor](https://github.com/zaaarf/lillero-processor/) to reduce boilerplate code to a minimum.

 #### Tips specific to Minecraft patching
-* You want to be using Notch (fully obfuscated) names whenever you are told to reference a class or method by name, since those are the ones that exist at runtime.
+* In "raw" environments, you want to be using Notch (fully obfuscated) names whenever you are told to reference a class or method by name, since those are the ones that exist at runtime.
-    - Use MCP (AKA unobfuscated) names if you are running from ForgeGradle's runClient task.
+    - Use deobfuscated names if you are running from ForgeGradle's or loom's runClient task.
-    - If you are using our loader (see below), use Searge (obfuscated but unique) names in every place you are told to use a name - ModLauncher will do the rest.
+    - If you are using our loader (see below), use intermediary (unreadable but unique) names in every place you are told to use a name - ModLauncher will do the rest.
+    - If you are loading this through (Fabric-ASM)[https://github.com/Chocohead/Fabric-ASM], use intermediary representation.
-* Use our [loader](https://github.com/zaaarf/lillero-loader/) that hooks into Forge's ModLauncher if you're writing a Forge mod.
+* Use our [loader](https://github.com/zaaarf/lillero-loader/) that hooks into Forge's ModLauncher if you're writing a modern Forge mod.
 * Make sure to dunk on all the naysayers who tried to force you to use Mixin!

 #### Example Minecraft patch